 The Cost of My Grow Light System

-(Update – May 2021: My tomato seedlings didn’t do nearly as well this year as last year (although I tried squash seedlings and they seemed to do quite well), and the only thing I did differently this year than last year was to use a seed starting mix rather than potting soil.
+(Update – May 2021: My tomato seedlings didn’t do nearly as well this year as last year (although I tried squash seedlings and they seemed to do well), and the only thing I did differently this year than last year was to use a seed starting mix rather than potting soil.
 My tomato seedlings germinated fine but then the growth has been very very slow since then, so my guess is that the seed starting mix I used didn’t have enough nutrients to feed that plants.
 I think I should have either made sure my seed starting mix had some type of fertilizer added to it or I should have transplanted my seedlings into a potting soil with some fertilizer after they had sprouted and grown for a few weeks.
 So that might be something to keep in mind when deciding what to use for planting your seeds.
 I think that for next year’s garden I’m going to just go back to the potting soil again since it worked so well for my tomatoes before.)

 For containers, I just reused some empty water gallon containers, so I didn’t even have to buy any plant pots.
 And then the only other expense was just the cost of seeds, which would vary depending on how many different varieties you want to plant and whether or not you saved seeds from your garden from the last year or not.